kosyfrances/kosyfrances.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi, I'm Kosy and I am a Software Engineer.
+<p>Hi, I'm Kosy and I am a Backend Engineer at <a href="https://www.deliveryhero.com/">Delivery Hero</a>.
 Curious by nature and always wanting to know "why?", I spend much of my time exploring and tinkering with stuff in order to learn something new and make things better.
 I've done a lot of different stuff ranging from web development to DevOps to building infrastructure tools.
 In all, I enjoy building things.</p>

-<p>In my free time, I love to do karaoke and travel :)</p>
+<p>In my free time, I like to do karaoke and travel.
+I also like memes ... a lot :)</p>

 <h2>Skills</h2>

 <ul class="skill-list">
+	<li>Go</li>
 	<li>Python/Django</li>
-	<li>Go</li>
+	<li>Terraform</li>
 	<li>Ansible</li>
-	<li>Terraform</li>
 	<li>Kubernetes</li>
 	<li>Docker</li>
 	<li>TDD/BDD</li>